 You cannot deploy different versions of Emergency Responder in the same Emergency Responder group.
 If you are upgrading to the latest version of Emergency Responder, make sure to upgrade both Emergency Responder servers to the same version.
-If phones registered with Unified CM are configured with EnergyWise Power Save Plus mode, then all the Emergency Responder Server Groups in a cluster need to be Emergency Responder Release 8.6 or later because earlier versions of Emergency Responder do not support EnergyWise.
-Major discovery in Emergency Responder Release 8.6 or later does not purge phones that are in EnergyWise Power Save Plus mode.

-The following figure shows how CiscoEmergencyResponder (Emergency Responder) groups can be joined in a single Emergency Responder cluster.
+The following figure shows how Cisco Emergency Responder (Emergency Responder) groups can be joined in a single Emergency Responder cluster.